 Consult your doctor right away

 If you think your baby has tongue tie in babies symptoms, call a medical professional’s help and get checked right away.
-It’s better to be assessed immediately that suffer much risks and consequences later on.
+It’s better to be assessed immediately than suffer much risks and consequences later on.

 Republished with permission from: theAsianParent Singapore